Kaiser1989/rust-android-example/README.md

 This project is an extension of given repos:
 * https://github.com/katyo/glutin-simple - Katyo's example fork of android example project
 * https://github.com/rust-windowing/winit - Winit master with some changes
-* https://github.com/katyo/glutin/tree/android-support - Katyo's glutin branch 'android-support'
+* https://github.com/katyo/glutin/tree/android-support - Katyo's glutin branch 'android-support', commit 'Fixed compiling for Android'

 ## How to compile?
 The project compiles for all 4 android targets: